malach-it/vc-decentralized-status/SPECIFICATION.md

 ## Motivation

 As stated the status adds information to verifiable credentials to assert credential validity.
-That piece of information anotates data, the closer it is to the actual information it denotes, the less there are possibilities of uncoupling of the data and its status.
-Providing a way to store both information at the same place gives a way to have that proximity.
+That piece of information annotates data, the closer it is to the actual information it denotes, the less there are possibilities of uncoupling of the data and its status.
+Providing a way to store both information at the same place gives a way to provide that proximity.
 The decentralized way of seeing status storage differ from actual status list specifications since it requires no centralized storage for statuses which makes them faster to resolve and then better scales with the projected number of emitted verifiable credentials.
 It also makes other tradeoffs about privacy (see 6.
 Privacy considerations) staying reasonable with those concerns.
 This specification is open to contributions to better solve the status issue deepening further the work on revocation which is still ongoing.

 ## 1. Introduction
 ### 1.1 Underlying specifications